PX4/PX4-user_guide/en/flying/led_meanings.md

 ![LED meanings](../../images/led_meanings.gif)

-> **Note** **GPS unit vs GPS Lock**
+> **Note:** **GPS unit vs GPS Lock**
 Please note that Pixhawk’s RGB LED will only turn green and allow you to execute guided mission only if you have a GPS unit and Pixhawk is able to validate the global position from the GPS unit.
 If you have a GPS unit plugged in but the RGB LED continues to be blue, verify that Pixhawk is reading your GPS properly, and that your GPS is sending a proper GPS position.

 * **[Solid Blue] Armed, No GPS Lock:** Indicates Pixhawk has been armed and has no position lock from a GPS unit.